 If you pick the former, bear in mind that there’s a fixed syllabus that you’ll need to follow as well as a minimum number of lessons to complete before you’ll be allowed to take the two final tests.
-Driving schools typically charge you anywhere from $64 to $80 for every 100 to 120-minute lesson.
+Driving schools typically charge you anywhere from $69.12 to $81 for every 100-minute lesson.

 On the other hand, a private instructor is much more flexible with the syllabus, training period and timings.
 We really suggest that you ask around, research as much as you can and read online reviews before choosing your instructor.
 Here’s where you can look for private driving instructors.
-Private instructors tend to charge about $30 to $40 per hour, and about $50 to $60 for every one and a half hour.
+Private instructors tend to charge about $40 to $50 per hour.

 Both driving schools and private instructors will also charge you enrolment fees.

 Step 4: Register for the Final Theory Test